Haringey Borough F.C.: Women's team

-The club's women's team was established in 1999, joining the Eastern Region Women's Football League.
+The club's women's team was established in 1999, joining the Eastern Region Women's League.
 They were Division Two runners-up and then Division One runners-up, earning promotion to the Premier Division.
 Although the team were relegated to Division One South at the end of the 2011–12 season, they were promoted back to the Premier Division at the first attempt.
-They were league champions in 2016–17.
+They were league champions and league cup winners in 2016–17 and were promoted to the FA Women's National League.
+However, the following season saw them lose every league match, resulting in relegation back to the Eastern Region Women's League.
+The women's team currently competes in the Eastern Region Women's League in the Premier Division (Tier 5 of English football).
+Notable players include 16 year old Emma Roberts represented by FIFA agent Russell Dutton of Beeston Sports and Caitlen-Star Dolan Boodram, a forward from London and three-time English national champion currently studying at East Carolina University, nominated as American Athletic Conference Freshman of the Week.